bamarco/onyx-sim/README.md

 dat-view-entity            = datascript entity containing some of the following keys:

-:dat.view/route            = keyword used for identing datview data to be assoc'd into the segment
+:dat.view/route            = keyword used for identing datview entity data to be assoc'd into the segment

-dat-view-alias             = {alias-target-key alias-source-path}
-alias-target-key           = keyword which will be assoc'd into the current segment alias-source-path          = get-in style vector which contains the value you wish to assoc

-:dat.view/subscribe        = keyword type of subscription describing this
+:dat.view.sub/handler      = keyword type of subscription e.g. :dat.view.subscribe/pull or :dat.view.subscribe/query

 :dat.view.sub/pull-expr    = datascript pull-expr